OmniWildcard/Omni-s_World/Mod Lists/End Times Challenge/Readme.md

 And to find my YouTube channel use the link below:
 - https://www.youtube.com/channel/UC82BYjxRvHxzIQ519TrkzqQ

+## What's the Challenge for this List?
+I'm glad you asked, because there are some things you should know before playing this list for the first time.
+First-off, however, if you want to forego the challenge elements you can disable them in your mod list via *Mod Organizer 2* by un-ticking the box next to the associated mods located under the **Modular Gameplay** section.

+Now, you might ask, what is the challenge that is at the center of this list's focus?
+Well the answer is rather simple, it's what I like to call the **"End Times" Challenge**.
+The **"End Times" Challenge** pits you in a race against a **100 day timer** as you attempt to complete the main story quests for **Skyrim** and the **Dawnguard DLC expansion**!
+The timer for defeating **Alduin** starts as soon as you finish creating your character.
+So it's best to go in with a solid plan.
+The timer for **Dawnguard**, however, will not start counting down until you reach **level ten** and **begin the Dawnguard quest-line**.

+If you wish to completely replicate the rules I set forth for my own version of this challenge run you will need to be able to change the timer settings, which are locked by default.
+To do this simply go down to the **Maintenance** section of the **End Times** and **End Times Dawnguard** MCM menus and tick the box next to **Debug**.
+This will allow you to unlock the settings and lower the timers by one day for every death as I did in my run.
+Beyond that there's nothing more to say other than that I hope you enjoy the list and I wish you luck with your challenge run!

 # Install Instructions
 Now, before playing, you should do the following things: